Yash3148/Databases-PostgreSQL/SQL.md

 NOT NULL --> Missing or empty values are not allowed.
 Attempts to add NULL will result in a error.

 UNIQUE --> Value cannot be repated in the table.
-No other value stored can be the same (avoids duplicates)
+No other value stored can be the same (avoids duplicates).